 There are two types of NDA: one-way and mutual.
-A one-way NDA does what it says on the tin – one party discloses secret information to another, and the receiving party is under a legal obligation to keep that information hush-hush until the confidentiality period is up.
+A one-way NDA does what it says on the tin – one party discloses secret information to another, and the receiving party is under a legal obligation to keep sensitive information hush-hush until the confidentiality period is up.

 To protect your confidential information.
 This is information that you want to keep secret from the wider public (but mostly your competitors).
 As a legally binding agreement, an NDA gives you much greater reassurance that your confidential information will be protected, as there could be legal consequences for the receiving party if they break their promise.

-These legal consequences might include bringing a court action that would prevent them from disclosing information in certain circumstances (for example, if they threaten to expose your secrets), or give you grounds to bring a claim against them for compensation if they do expose your confidential information causing you financial losses.
+These legal consequences might include bringing a court action that would prevent them from disclosing information in certain circumstances (for example, if they threaten to expose your trade secret), or give you grounds to bring a claim against them for compensation if they do expose your confidential information causing you financial losses.